NYU-CSO/recitation/r1/README.md

 ### Exercise
 Rewrite the given Makefile using pattern matching and variables.
 Make it as clean and re-usable as possible.

-## Compile in editor
+## Compiling in the editor

 If you use vim, type `:make` in normal mode.
 If compilation fails, type `:copen` to see errors.
 Type `<ctrl-w> j` and `<ctl-w>k` to move between your text buffer and error buffer.
 In error buffer, if you hit enter on a particular error line, vim will automatically bring you to the corresponding line.

-Emacs has better integrated support for compiling within editor.
+Emacs has even better integrated support for compiling within editor.

 ## Debug